e.g.

 Hold Space and look.
 SpaceLauncher shows what you can press next.

 Actions you use often become less prominent, so the ones you still need help with stand out.
+Follow the visible command tree from Spacebar F, then D, and Downloads opens.

 Where SpaceLauncher Fits